 News & Events

-Dr. Conger earned her medical degree from the University of Arkansas for Medical Sciences in Little Rock in 2014.
+Dr. Gonzales earned her medical degree from the University of Arkansas for Medical Sciences (UAMS) in Little Rock in 2012.

 She completed a residency in diagnostic radiology at UAMS and then completed a fellowship in breast imaging at University of Texas Southwestern Medical Center in Dallas.
 She received her undergraduate degree at Southwestern Assemblies of God University in Waxahachie, Texas and completed additional premedical courses at University of Central Arkansas in Conway.

 Dr. Gonzales will be seeing patients at St. Bernards Imaging...
 Continue Reading